MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

 - Create or maintain a network layout of the product files for installing or updating client machines.

-The command-line verbs and parameters described below are designed to be used with the following executables or programs:
+The command-line verbs and parameters described below can be used with the following executables or programs:
-  - The setup bootstrapper, which is the small (~1 MB) file (for example, vs_enterprise.exe) that initiates the download process.
+  - The setup bootstrapper, which is the small (~1 MB) file (for example, vs_enterprise.exe) that initiates the download process and the initial installation.
   - The Visual Studio installer that may already be installed on the machine and is located in the folder `C:\Program Files (x86)\Microsoft Visual Studio\Installer\setup.exe`.
-Note that you can't initiate the installer programmatically from the same directory that the installer resides in.
+You must initiate the installer programmatically from a _different_ directory that the installer resides in.
+The installer is typically used for update or modify commands.
   - With a [winget command using winget's --override switch](#use-winget-to-install-or-modify-visual-studio).
   - With an Administrator Update package, which is available to download from the [Microsoft Update Catalog](https://catalog.update.microsoft.com), to programatically update your network layout.
-More information describing how to do this can be found in the [Update or modify your layout](create-a-network-installation-of-visual-studio.md#update-the-layout-to-a-specific-version-of-the-product) article.
+More information can be found in the [Update or modify your layout](create-a-network-installation-of-visual-studio.md#update-the-layout-to-a-specific-version-of-the-product) article.

-Not all commands or parameters work in each of these situations, and we've tried to document the exceptions below.
-Furthermore, in some scenarios you may not have access to all of these executables.
+Not all commands or parameters work in each of these situations, and any special caveats or exceptions are documented.
+Furthermore, in some scenarios you may not have access to all of these executables described above.
 For example, client machines may only have the installer available for programmatic execution if Visual Studio was installed via a layout.

 ::: moniker range="vs-2019"

-You can get the Visual Studio 2019 bootstrappers from the table below.
+You can get the Visual Studio 2019 bootstrappers from the following table.
 Alternatively, if you want a specific version of Visual Studio 2019, you can go to the [Visual Studio 2019 Releases](/visualstudio/releases/2019/history#installing-an-earlier-release) page, which has links to the fixed version bootstrappers for your chosen version and edition of Visual Studio.

 | **Edition**                     | **Bootstrapper**                                                             |
 |---------------------------------|------------------------------------------------------------------------------|